camunda-community-hub/zeebe-client-node-js/README.md

 These handlers are called whenever the gRPC channel is established or lost.
 As the grpc channel will often "jitter" when it is lost (rapidly emitting READY and ERROR events at the transport layer), there is a `connectionTolerance` property that determines how long the connection must be in a connected or failed state before the handler is called.
 By default this is 3000ms.

-You can specify another value like this:
+You can specify another value either in the constructor or via an environment variable.

+To specify it via an environment variable, set `ZEEBE_CONNECTION_TOLERANCE` to a number of milliseconds.

+To set it via the constructor, specify a value for `connectionTolerance` like this:

 ```TypeScript
 const { ZBClient, Duration } = require('zeebe-node')